-Categorisation may take into account other relevant information, for example, if the number of interments have been steadily increasing or decreasing in previous years.
+Categorisation may take into account other relevant information, for example, if the number of interments have steadily increased or decreased in previous years.
 This would be relevant information when assessing an operator that is on the border of a higher or lower category.